vidyagames998/vidyagames998.github.io/eldenring/index.md

 ![](images/carriage.jpg)

 These have prizes on the front or back and are often carried by trolls.
 You can swing your sword on the troll to stop a carriage and then rob the chest and run off to a nearby grace and should.
 Practice on the first one and run back to the grace.
-This gives us the Lordsworn Greatsword, but we are not strong to use the sword until we get one more level in Dex.
+This gives us the Lordsworn Greatsword, but we are not strong enough to use the sword until we get one more level in Dex.
 Sometimes you get lucky with two handing weapons (Y+Rb), but not this time.
 This sword is really strong against that Tree Sentinel we saw earlier and we can use it to do horse on horse combat against him and make the fight way easier.

 If you press start you will see status menu shows the strength of your weapon equipped, the axe has a damage of 141 and when two handed does 152.
 The equipment menu shows this weapon scales with Strength and Dexterity.
 The Longsworn Greatsword is at 81 because we don't have the Dex requirement and also scales with Strength and Dexterity.
 When we are level 11 with one point in Dexterity it will be 154 one handed and 161 two handed.
 Axe will be at 146/153.
 Meeting stat requirements matters a lot for whatever weapon you choose.
+The stats are very similar, but the real reason why this sword does so well against the tree sentinel is because it has a very long reach, way more than the axe.

+Most the damage in this game comes from upgrading your weapon and not from upgrading your stats in certain levels until late game.
+A maxed out +10 somber weapon will give you 800 damage on it's own, the remaining 200 or so damage come from levels.
+It's counter intuitive, but it's not worth dumping all your points into Strength to do more damage.
+I highly recommend just getting the stats you need to use your weapon and then focusing on vigor so you have enough health to be able to take some hits and not die to one hit all the time.
+Endurance helps a ton as well as it helps you do more consecutive hits and helps you wear much stronger armor.

 For now head to the middle of town and head down the staircase to a chest at the bottom at that gives you a charged move (L2/LT ash of war) you can equip to your weapon at a grace.
-You will need few different knives to be able to use different moves on different weapons, these are unlocked via certain chests throughout the map.
+You will need few different blades to be able to use different moves on different weapons, these are unlocked via certain chests throughout the map.
 Run outside and go south to your next grace.
 Rob the other carriage and come back.

 Killing enemies gives you money, but its usually very slow and you are better off robbing all the graves to get your first levels.
 To get to the first graveyard run North through the gate following the road to shack with the next grace.
 Grab the golden seed off the yellow tree on the way.
 Your horse can double jump over barricades.
 If you click in on the right stick you will jump off the horse easily.